Postsecondary scholarships

 NOTE: While a majority of our fund selection requires full-time enrollment, please note that we have a growing number of funds that will consider part-time enrollment.
 Please check the Scholarships Listing for details.

 Review all scholarship requirements when selecting.
 Some scholarships have a full-time enrollment requirement.
-However, non-traditional students enrolled at a Hawai‘i institution may be considered.
+However, non-traditional students enrolled at least part-time at a Hawai‘i institution may be considered.
 If you were considered a non-traditional student in a prior year, your eligibility for the 2026-2027 academic year will be re-evaluated.
 Your next steps will be communicated to you once we receive and review your college scholarship application.
 Additional information and/or documentation may be requested.

 First, check that your institution is accredited by an organization recognized by Pauahi Foundation.
 If your institution is accredited by one of the seven accrediting agencies listed, click on “Other” and type in your institution in the text box provided and include the institution’s location (city, state).